compas-dev/compas_fab/_docs/source/index.rst

 .. _home:

-compAS:Fabrication Documentation
+Compas Fabrication Documentation
 ================================

-Documentation for the robotic fabrication package of the compAS Framework.
+Documentation for the robotic fabrication package of the compas framework.

 .. toctree::
    :maxdepth: 1